 Kate Lorig, Dr.P.H.

 Kate served as the Director of the Stanford Patient Education Research Center and Professor of Medicine in the Stanford School of Medicine.
 She earned her bachelor’s degree in nursing at Boston University, and her masters and doctorate of public health in health education at the University of California, Berkeley.
 She came to Stanford in 1979 while a graduate student at Cal to develop and research an educational program that emphasized self-help skills for people with arthritis.
-This program became the Arthritis Self-Help Course and was the prototype for the Chronic Disease Self-Management Program, The Diabetes Self-Management Program, the Positive Self-Management Program for HIV, the Cancer: Thriving and Surviving Program, the Building Better Caregiver's Program, the Chronic Pain Self-Management Program, and others.
+This program became the Arthritis Self-Help Course and was the prototype for the Chronic Disease Self-Management Program, The Diabetes Self-Management Program, the Positive Self-Management Program for HIV, the Cancer: Thriving and Surviving Program, the Building Better Caregiver’s Program, the Chronic Pain Self-Management Program, and others.
 She has authored several books and many articles about arthritis, chronic disease in general, health education and behavioral science.
 She travels extensively at the invitation of organizations concerned with patient care and academic research.
-She lives in Mountain View, CA, with her 2 cats and a collection of Native American art.
+She lives in Los Altos, CA, with her collection of Native American art.

 Diana Laurent, M.P.H.

 Diana joined the Stanford Patient Education Research Center in 1986, and has worked with Kate and Ginger ever since.
 She received her M.P.H. in community health education at San Jose State University.
 She is co-developer of all of our self-management programs, and co-author on Living and Healthy Life with Chronic Conditions, Living a Healthy Life with HIV, Living a Healthy Life with Chronic Pain, and Building Better Caregivers books.
 She has lived with chronic conditions for most of her life and is dedicated to making things better for all of us.
 She lives about a mile from Monterey Bay on the Central California coast with her husband, son and 2 cats.